uzh-rpg/agile_flight/README.md

 TODO: we also need some automatic evaluation script, i.e. something that measures time and number of collisions or so
 TODO: we need to provide a conda install file or a requirements.txt to install python dependencies.

-## Training (Optional)
-We also provide an easy interface for training your navigation policy using RL.
-While this is not required to compete, it could just make your job easier if you plan on using RL.

-### Installation
+### Installation (for Python User)
+If you want to develop algorithms using only Python, especially reinforcement learning, you need to install our library as python package.

 Run the `setup_py.bash` in the main folder of this repository, it will ask for sudo permissions.

 ```bash
 ./setup_py.bash
 ```

-### Usage
+**Using Reinforcement Learning (Optional)**
+We also provide an easy interface for training your navigation policy using reinforcement learning.
+While this is not required to compete, it could just make your job easier if you plan on using RL.

-Follow [this guide](/envtest/python/README.md) to know more about how to use the training code.
+Follow [this guide](/envtest/python/README.md) to know more about how to use the training code and some tips on how to develop reinforcement learning algorithms

-## TODOs

-[] Double check the command code, which has caused some issues [] ROS launch file for RL policy